What Are Mycotoxins?

 To learn more about these species, see our guide on common indoor molds.

-Important context: Not all molds produce mycotoxins, and molds that CAN produce them don't always do so.
-Production depends on specific environmental conditions, nutrient availability, and other factors.
-The presence of a mycotoxin-producing mold species doesn't automatically mean mycotoxins are present in harmful concentrations.
+Important context: not all molds produce mycotoxins, and molds that can produce them do not always do so.
+Production depends on environmental conditions, nutrient availability, and other factors.
+The presence of a mycotoxin-producing species does not automatically mean harmful exposure is occurring.

 The Scientific Controversy